SOLIFENACIN

 Disease/Condition Glossary

 Overactive bladder (OAB): In normal conditions, when the urinary bladder is filled with urine, it sends a message to the brain that an individual is ready to urinate.
-During the urination process, bladder muscles contracts which ultimately leads to a uniform flow of urine.
-Contrary to this, in Overactive bladder (OAB), the urinary bladder muscles start contracting before the urine is filled in the urinary bladder, thereby causing frequent urges to urinate.
-SOLIFENACIN prevents these sudden bladder muscle contractions and increasing the volume and amount of urine that the bladder can hold.
+During the urination process, bladder muscles contract, which ultimately leads to a uniform flow of urine.
+Contrary to this, in an Overactive bladder (OAB), the urinary bladder muscles start contracting before the urine is filled in the urinary bladder, thereby causing frequent urges to urinate.
+SOLIFENACIN prevents these sudden bladder muscle contractions and increases the volume and amount of urine that the bladder can hold.
 Thus, SOLIFENACIN helps to control the release of urine and helps reduce symptoms of OAB like a strong urge to urinate, frequent urination and reduced urine flow.

 FAQs